questdb/questdb/README.md

 # QuestDB

-QuestDB is a high-performance, open-source time-series database for applications where timely data ingestion and querying is critical.
-It is widely used with financial market data, application metrics, sensor data, realtime analytics and dashboards, and infrastructure monitoring.
+QuestDB is an open-source time-series database with high throughput ingestion and fast SQL queries.
+Its applications span financial market data, application metrics, sensor data, realtime analytics, dashboards, and infrastructure monitoring.

 QuestDB uses ANSI SQL and benefits from time-series SQL semantics.
 These SQL semantics make it simple to correlate data from multiple sources using relational and time-series joins.
 QuestDB achieves high performance from a column-oriented storage model, parallelized vector execution, SIMD instructions, and various low-latency techniques.
-The entire codebase was built from the ground up in Java and C++, with no dependencies, and is 100% free from garbage collection.
+The entire codebase is built from the ground up in Java and C++, with no dependencies, and is 100% free from garbage collection.